-The choice to first use a drug is the person’s own entirely.
+The choice to first use a substance is the person’s own entirely.
 However, with the right environment and genes, numerous uses lead to permanent changes in brain circuitry.
 All drugs activate the brain’s “reward circuit”, the part of the brain responsible for feelings of pleasure and motivation.
 Normally, people work hard at their jobs, find love with their soul-mates, and engage in their hobbies to get these feelings.
-Drugs enable people to skip those steps and get right to the gratification, the “high”.
+Substance use enables people to skip those steps and get right to the gratification, the “high”.

 As people continue to use drugs, the brain reacts less and less, not only to the drugs, but also to the other activities that people used to enjoy so much.
 In response, people ramp up the amount of drugs and neglect everything else.
 Now, they are at the mercy of powerful urges, stronger even than the desire to drink, eat, or even live.
 Ultimately, this spirals out of control, leading people to sacrifice the things they once held dear.